qwfy/doc-browser/README.md

 All URL should be prefixed with `http://localhost:<port>`, where `<port>` is 7701 if you didn't change it in your configuration.

-The status code of a success response is always `200 OK`, others should be treated as failure.
+The status code of a successful response is always `200 OK`, others should be treated as failure.

 If you use Insomnia, you can import `insomnia.json`, found at the root of this repository.